Timeline of the Red Sea crisis: 2025

-On 18 May, a ballistic missile launched from Yemen was intercepted by Israeli air defenses, with one person being lightly injured while rushing to shelter.
-The Houthis claimed to have successfully targeted the Ben Gurion Airport with a Palestine 2 missile, a Zulfiqar missile and a Yaffa-type drone.
 On 19 May, the Houthis announced that they would implement a "maritime blockade" on the Port of Haifa.
 The USS Harry S. Truman meanwhile had left for the Mediterranean Sea, before it returned to Naval Station Norfolk.

-Two ballistic missiles launched from Yemen were intercepted by Israeli air defenses on 22 May, with one person being injured while rushing to shelter.
-The Houthis claimed responsibility for both the missiles, stating that they had targeted the Ben Gurion Airport.
-The group also claimed to have struck vital military targets in Tel Aviv and Haifa using UAVs, however no such attacks were confirmed.
-Another ballistic missile launched from Yemen was intercepted by Israeli air defenses on 23 May.
-The Houthis claimed to have successfully targeted the Ben Gurion Airport with a hypersonic ballistic missile.

-A ballistic missile launched from Yemen was intercepted by Israeli air defenses on 25 May, with debris of the missile falling in southern Hebron Hills.
-The Houthis claimed to have successfully targeted the Ben Gurion Airport with a hypersonic ballistic missile.
-Two ballistic missiles launched from Yemen were intercepted by Israeli air defenses on 27 May.
-The Houthis claimed to have targeted the Ben Gurion Airport with a hypersonic ballistic missile, and a vital military target in eastern Jaffa with a ballistic missile.

 On 28 May, the IAF bombed the Sanaa International Airport, with Al Masirah stating that it carried out four airstrikes.
 The airstrikes destroyed the last operational Yemenia airplane which Katz stated was also used to transport Houthi members.
 On 29 May, Israeli air defenses intercepted a ballistic missile launched from Yemen, with the Houthis stating that they had targeted the Ben Gurion Airport.
 In retaliation for the attack on Sanaa International Airport on 28 May, the Houthis warned on 30 May that they would target civilian aircraft operated by Israeli carriers as well.